quev-dev/assessment-astro/src/content/markdown/post8.md

 author: Sigourney Hamisi
 description: Learn valuable tips and tricks for raising a happy and healthy dog.
 From nutrition to exercise, this post covers everything you need to know.
 date: September 15, 2022
-tags: [dog care, pet health, training, dog behavior]
+tags: [dog-care, pet-health, training, dog-behavior]
 likes: 37
 comments:
   - author: DogLover123